AkramGalal/on-prem-to-aws-iaas-microservices-app-migration/README.md

 ## Setup and Service Deployment
   - Provision separate EC2 instances for each microservice.
   - Use Amazon Linux 2 as base AMI for all EC2.
-  - Each EC2 instance is initialized with a bootstrap script to install and configure the required service.
+  - Each EC2 instance is provisioned using a bootstrap script to install and configure the required service.
   - Configure security groups to expose only the necessary ports:
      - Nginx (80/443)
      - Tomcat (8080)